 Pedestrian crashes can often be more damaging because of the vulnerability faced by people traveling on foot.
 Without the protection of a vehicle, a person’s body has to face the impact of a crash.

-School zones are lower speed limits for good reason.
-Experts say that when vehicles are traveling 30 miles per hour or more a pedestrian is likely to suffer a fatal injury.
+School zones are lower speed limits for good reason; in a crash with a vehicle traveling 30 miles per hour, a pedestrian is likely to suffer a fatal injury.